 Midtown East (& other locations)

-It's hard to imagine what you'd go to P.J.
-Clarke’s for if not the burger -- it's been around since 1884 and proudly boasts a long history of celebrity guests, but today's crowd skews a little more banker than Buddy Holly.
-Still, The Cadillac (famously named so by Nat King Cole after his first bite into it) is still a classic New York burger worth going for: double-smoked country bacon and American on a soft bun that's greasy in the way you want a pub burger to be, and just the perfect size -- not too big, not too small.
+P.J.
+Clarke’s has been around since 1884 and proudly boasts a long history of celebrity guests -- though today's crowd skews a little more banker than Buddy Holly.
+Still, The Cadillac (famously named so by Nat King Cole) is still a classic New York burger worth going for: double-smoked country bacon and American on a soft bun that's greasy in the way you want a pub burger to be, and just the perfect size -- not too big, not too small.

 Corner BistroAddress and Info